Do you use any self-motivation techniques?

-As I’ve spoken with leaders over the years, I’ve often heard them talk about how important it is to motivate others; to keep the fires of passion and commitment burning in their teammates and colleagues.
+In speaking with leaders over the years, I’ve often heard them talk about how important it is to motivate others; to keep the fires of passion and commitment burning in their teammates and colleagues.

+But how do you self-motivate?
 Who motivates the motivator?
 If the leader motivates others, who motivates the leader?

-The Ultimate Question
+The Ultimate Question.

 What is the meaning of life?

-1) Renew through relationships
+1) Renew through relationships.

-2) Take time to reflect
+2) Take time to reflect.

 How many lessons do you miss because you don’t take time to reflect on what is happening in your life and what you can learn from it?

-Remember that you can learn from reflecting on what others are doing as well.
+Remember you can learn from reflecting on what others are doing as well.
 You can learn from bad leaders as well as good leaders if you analyze their behavior and reflect on the lesson you can take away.

 Don’t let incessant activity push out dream time.
-While there are those who only dream and never do—the daydreamers—there are also those leaders who are so pre-occupied with day-to-day tasks that they lose the fuel of dreaming.
+While there are those who only dream and never take action, there are also those leaders who are so preoccupied with day-to-day tasks that they lose the fuel of dreaming.

-4) Schedule growth-producing activities
+4) Schedule growth-producing activities.

 The only way to grow your impact is by growing yourself.
 Growth is always accomplished outside of one’s comfort zone.
 If you only do what you’ve always done, you’ll never master new skills.